Can Grammarly Replace an Editor?

 It’s also clear why Grammarly can’t sub for a line editor either.

-It also doesn’t check for transitional phrases or indicators that a message or story flows well.
+• checking for transitional phrases or indicators that a message or story flows well

-And Grammarly doesn’t consider a writer’s voice—the unique way they express themselves.
+• preserving the writer’s voice—the unique way they express themselves

 A writer’s voice reflects their heart and personality.

-Finally, Grammarly is limited in how much it can ensure the tone of writing is on point.
-It helps with the level of formality and tries to adjust writing to fit one of several preselected genres.
+Grammarly is limited in how much it can ensure the tone of writing is on point.
+It helps with the level of formality and adjusts writing to fit one of several preselected genres.
 But these genres are broad.

 Editors Chat with Clients, but Grammarly Doesn’t